 As the sixth pastor of the True Light Missionary Baptist Church, Reverend Anthony F. Halley, II immediately began to make his mark by implementing organizational changes and improvements.

-Having worked as a youth Pastor for his former churches, he is committed to implementing programs for the young adult and children.
+Having worked as a youth Pastor for his former churches, he is committed to implementing programs for the young adults and children.
 Pastor Halley immediately involved the young adult in taking an active leadership role in church ministries.
 He renamed Wednesday’s Bible Study to “Refuel Wednesday.”

 Pastor announced that he would be teaching Sunday school on the first Sunday of each month.
 Reverend Halley brought back “Watch Night Service” to True Light.
 January 3, 2016, Minister Jerrel Thomas was appointed assistant pastor.